skylight-hq/skylight.digital/_projects/18f_consulting.md

-Rather than default to a change strategy of importing "Silicon Valley tech culture" into government, Chris and Robert recognized the unique talents and knowledge of institutional players — such as career civil servants and federal contractors — and instead brought the best of both worlds together.
+Rather than default to a change strategy of importing "Silicon Valley tech culture" into government, Chris and Robert recognized the unique talents and knowledge of institutional players — such as career civil servants and federal contractors — and brought the best of both worlds together.

 Over the course of a year, Chris and Robert recruited, hired, led, and managed high-performing multidisciplinary teams — from both the public and private sectors —